taviso/timex/README.md

 This is a "hello world" for the Timex m851 written in C.

-I ported the official SDK to C.
+I ported the official SDK to C, I wrote a brief article about it [here](https://lock.cmpxchg8b.com/timex.html).

 I hope this can be a useful template for building your own WristApp!